Careers

 Qualifications for a Career in Forensic Science

-Forensic Science is an integral part of the overall criminal justice system.
+Forensic Science is an integral part of the criminal justice system.
 All forensic scientists must have personal honesty, personal integrity, and scientific objectivity.
-Additionally, the professional skills of a forensic scientist include: critical thinking; good laboratory practices employing laboratory safety; observation and attention to detail; public speaking; oral and written communications; and computer proficiency.
+Additionally, the professional skills of a forensic scientist include critical thinking, good laboratory practices including laboratory safety, observation and attention to detail, public speaking, communication, and computer proficiency.

-Prior to employment, all individual will be subjected to background checks similar to those required for law enforcement officers as a condition of employment. these can include: in-depth personal and financial checks; history of drug use; drug testing; polygraph examinations; driving history; and past work performance.
-More detailed information can be found in the National Institute of Justice's Education and Training in Forensic Science Report (NCJ 203099, pgs 7–10).
+Prior to employment, individuals will be subjected to extensive background checks similar to those required for law enforcement officers.
+These may include: in-depth personal and financial checks; history of drug use; drug testing; polygraph examinations; driving history; and past work performance.
+More information can be found in the National Institute of Justice's Education and Training in Forensic Science Report.

 Internships